Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ### Example 2.

 - Behavioral pattern that allows multiple objects to handle a request, passing it along a chain until one of the objects handles it.
 Each object in the chain either processes the request or passes it to the next handler in the chain.
 This pattern is useful for decoupling the sender of a request from its receivers, providing a way to handle requests by different handlers without hard-wiring the request-processing code to specific classes.
 It promotes flexibility in assigning responsibilities to objects dynamically.

+In this pattern, there are three key components:

+1. The sender
+2. The recipient
+3. The request

+The `sender` is responsible for initiating requests, while the `recipient` is composed of a series of one or more objects.
+Each of these objects has the authority to decide whether to directly respond to the request or delegate it to the next object in the chain.
+The `request` can take the form of a standard function call to the recipient without any parameters, or it can be encapsulated within an object containing all the necessary data.

+The initial receiver object at the beginning of the chain is where senders dispatch their requests.
+Senders are only aware of this first link in the chain and have no knowledge of subsequent receivers.
+The primary receiver can choose to handle the request or pass it on to a secondary receiver in the chain for further processing.

+- OR

 - Components of Chain of Responsibility Method Design Pattern